The Best DJ Controller under $400 – UPDATED 2018

 The ability to work with waveforms and samples, apply effects, connect turntables, CDJs or an instrument to your setup will get you to the next level.
 DJ controllers that offer those capabilities are over our budget and we will find them in our TBA article “The best DJ controller in the market”.

-If you have brand preference, NI, Pioneer, Numark, Behringer and Denon are just some of our options.
-All our choices below are ideally for beginner DJs who still want premium features on a fair price.
-Their size make them perfect to easily install and practice in your home recording studio.
+If you have a brand preference, NI, Pioneer, Numark, Behringer, and Denon are just some of our options.
+All our choices below are ideal for beginner DJs who still want premium features on a fair price.
+Their size makes them perfect to easily install and practice in your home recording studio.

 5 BEST DJ CONTROLLERS UNDER $400

 Native Instruments have countless controllers that offer deep integration with their DJ software.
 Traktor Kontrol S2 MK2 is the perfect controller for every beginner.
 It is the most expensive tool in our list of the best DJ controller under $400.
 The package comes with Traktor Pro 2.5, so you are good to go and mix your first tracks with a pro software.

 The Traktor Kontrol S2 has 2 channels for decks plus one for samples.
 High sensitivity jog wheels and great quality performance pads along with microphone input and song management with direct iTunes integration are features cannot go unnoticed.
 The controller will integrate very well with your iOS device either iPad or iPhone.

 Kontrol s2 MK2 is compact, portable and with a high-quality build that will last for years.
 The built-in audio interface offers superb sound quality making it powerful enough for advanced and pro DJ’s.
 It also provides precision control, cueing, and club-ready output levels.